Skip to main content

 • Compare estimated seller fees across marketplaces before you list.

-Next reads: ticket seller fee comparison · best place to sell tickets
+Next reads: ticket seller fee comparison · best place to sell tickets · seller calculator · StubHub seller fees · SeatGeek seller fees

 Ticket fee FAQ

-Do ticket fees ever go away?
+Do ticket fees ever really go away when sites advertise "no fees"?